xw-coding/xw-coding.github.io/README.md

         plugins:
           - jekyll-remote-theme

-        remote_theme: xw-coding/not-pure-poole
+        remote_theme: xw-coding
         ```

 ## Usage

-You can read this [example post](https://xw-coding.github.io/not-pure-poole/2020/09/29/welcome-to-not-pure-poole/) to see the rendering result in this theme, and put the [source](_posts/2020-09-29-welcome-to-not-pure-poole.md) aside to learn some basic usages.
+You can read this [example post](https://xw-coding.github.io/2020/09/29/welcome-to-not-pure-poole/) to see the rendering result in this theme, and put the [source](_posts/2020-09-29-welcome-to-not-pure-poole.md) aside to learn some basic usages.

 ### Configuration